 On this page you will find answers to questions you may have about Stellify.
-If you have any further questions, please contact us.
+If you have any further questions, please contact us at: email@example.com.

 To ensure that students are not disadvantaged following the disruption of many activities due to COVID-19, we have reduced some of the activities required to complete the Stellify Award for students graduating in 2022.
-You need to complete 25 rather than 40 hours of volunteering and complete only two of the three Ethical Grand Challenges.
+You need to complete 25 hours of volunteering, two leadership roles and only two of the three Ethical Grand Challenges.

 All undergraduate students who started in September 2016 or later are eligible for the Stellify Award.
 This includes Direct Entry students, but does not include Study Abroad or Exchange students.
 Find out what you need to do to complete the Stellify Award.